Hildebrandt is better than ever after tough conversations and big changes

 (Behind Jack's Furniture)

 * The CURRENT CLASS SCHEDULE will always be reflected in the CJA CLUB CALENDAR.
 All changes to the normal weekly class schedule due to unexpected cancellations, holidays, additions of clinics, camps, special classes, etc. will be reflected in the CJA CLUB CALENDAR.
-For example: Wednesday evening classes are added during the months of March through July to train in the International wrestling styles — Freestyle & Greco-Roman.
+For example: Friday classes are added during the months of March through July to train in the International wrestling styles — Freestyle & Greco-Roman.